-At GESDA, we first scout scientific breakthroughs that would emerge in five, ten and 25 years.
+At GESDA, we first scout out scientific breakthroughs that would emerge in 5, 10 and 25 years.
 Then we bring together people with various backgrounds to analyse how these scientific leaps should be developed and put into action for the benefit of all.
-As such, GESDA is a think-tank and a do-tank
+As such, GESDA is a think tank and a do tank

-Implementing GESDA’s vision requires the engagement and commitment of Moderators and Experts of four communities – each with its own mindset, way of working, pace of action and responsibilities.
+Implementing GESDA’s vision requires the engagement and commitment of Moderators and Experts in four communities – each with its own mindset, way of working, pace of action and responsibilities.

 |Community||Moderators and Experts|